Andrew R. Cobb

 Andrew Randall Cobb, ARCA, FRIBA (13 June 1876 – 2 June 1943) was a Canadian-American architect based in Nova Scotia.

 In his day, Cobb was one of the most renowned architects in Atlantic Canada.
 He is one of the first élèves of the École des Beaux Arts to practice architecture in the region and his homes and buildings are famous for their exterior aesthetic appeal, comfortable interiors, well-crafted details and built-in furniture.

 Andrew Cobb was born in Brooklyn, New York, son of an American father and a Canadian mother.
 He was 14 when his father died, and he moved to his mother's home province of Nova Scotia, settling in Greenwich, Kings County.
-He completed his schooling in nearby Horton School and later attended Acadia University.
+He completed his schooling in nearby Horton Academy and later attended Acadia University.
 He won a scholarship to the School of Architecture at the Massachusetts Institute of Technology where he earned BSc and MSc degrees (1904).

 He worked in Cleveland, Ohio for the next few years, contributing to the design of, among other projects, the Cuyahoga County Court House.
 He spent 1907, 1908, and 1909 in Paris where he attended the École des Beaux Arts.
 During his vacations, he "toured the Continent", spending time in Italy, France and England studying architecture.

 Returning to Halifax from Paris he entered into a partnership with Halifax-born architect Sydney P. Dumaresq.
 The partnership was dissolved in 1912 by which time both men had established sufficient reputations to strike out on their own.

 He worked mainly in Nova Scotia and was busy until he was killed at the age of 68.
 He and three others were killed instantly when the city bus on which they were travelling was struck by a car.

 Cobb's work and career was documented by Halifax historian Janet Kitz in a 2014 biography, Andrew Cobb: Architect and Artist.